Best UX Portfolios Examples for Freelance Designers (Updated for 2019)

 The result is the agency owner gets to meet designers on a deeper level than a dribbble profile prior to hiring.
 They get to see their faces, mannerisms, and how they think and talk about their work from the same perspective their clients will.
 This allows for an informed, calculated, hiring decision.

 Both the agency, and the designers get to skip wasted time in the process.

-As a bonus, I now have a nice collection of designers who I know I can go to when an agency owner is in need.
-So to share the wealth, and help solve the problem most agency owners face, below is a list of some awesome UX designers to hire right now if you’re a remote agency.
+As a bonus, I now have a nice collection of the best ux portfolios who I know I can go to when an agency owner is in need.
+So to share the wealth, and help solve the problem most agency owners face, below is a list of the best UX portfolios to hire if you’re a remote agency.

-I created this list based on the following criteria:
+I created this list of the best ux portfolios based on the following criteria: